raspiblitz/raspiblitz/FAQ.md

 To really have a reliable backup, such feature needs to be part of the LND software.
 Almost every other solution would not be perfect.
 Thats why RaspiBlitz is not trying to provide a backup feature at the moment.

 But you can try to backup at your own risk.
 All your Lightning Node data is within the `/mnt/hdd/lnd` directory.
-Just run a backup of that data when the lnd service is stopped.
+Just run a backup of that data when the lnd service is stopped -> `sudo systemctl stop lnd` Then on your laptop you go with the terminal into the directory you want to store the backup in and use the following SCP command to download: `scp -r bitcoin@[LOCAL-IP-OF-RASPIBLITZ]:/mnt/hdd/lnd/ ./` use your password A

 ## What is this mnemonic seed word list?